JamesDunne/w8y/README.md

   -u, --redis-url=         Redis URL to connect to (default:
                            redis://localhost:6379)
-  -k, --key-prefix=        Redis prefix for all keys -x, --key-expiry=        Redis processing key expiry in seconds (default: 5) -e, --env-var=           Environment variable name to set work item to -c, --continuous         Run continuously
+  -k, --key-prefix=        Redis prefix for all keys -x, --key-expiry=        Redis lock key expiry in seconds (default: 5) -e, --env-var=           Environment variable name to set work item to -c, --continuous         Run continuously
   -i, --exit-codes=        Continue on any of these exit codes returned